zeek/zeek-docs/scripts/base/protocols/dns/main.zeek.rst

    responses.

-   :c: The connection record for which to fill in DNS reply data.
+   :param c: The connection record for which to fill in DNS reply data.

-   :msg: The DNS message header information for the response.
+   :param msg: The DNS message header information for the response.

-   :ans: The general information of a RR response.
+   :param ans: The general information of a RR response.

-   :reply: The specific response information according to RR type/class.
+   :param reply: The specific response information according to RR type/class.

 .. zeek:id:: DNS::finalize_dns
    :source-code: base/protocols/dns/main.zeek 622 637